30 Easy Breathing Exercises For Kids (You Can Start Right Now)

 27. Color Breathing

 Imagine a little ball of your favorite color inside your belly.
 Take a big breath in and imagine the ball getting bigger and bigger.
 Everything around you is your favorite color.
 It feels calm and warm.
-Let your breath all the way out and repeat while you are surrounded in a cloud of your favorite color.
+Release your breath out and repeat while you are surrounded by a cloud of your favorite color.

 28. 5 Count Breathing